 My mom was (and still is) the type of mom who would make us bran muffins as a snack.
 Sure, she made other kinds of muffins too, but the bran muffins were different.
 See, my little brother likes his bran muffins with raisins.
 Yuck.
 Raisins have no place in my bran muffins.
 I love dates in my bran muffins, and I don’t think I ever want to deviate or be forced into eating a bran muffin with some “other” dried fruit.
 So on days when my mom made us bran muffins, rather than favour one child over another and to avoid having to force one child to eat a bran muffin made with something they didn’t like (raisins? yuck!), she made a batch of bran muffins with raisins, and a batch of muffins with dates.
 Clearly, we were very lucky because we each got the bran muffin we wanted.

-By the way, I am not a complete raisin hater (see!
-I put them in oatmeal cookies sometimes!), just don’t put them anywhere near my bran muffin.
-K?
-And if date bran muffins are not your thing (what?), then check out these honey blueberry muffins, these red currant muffins, plum muffins, or these strawberry rhubarb crumble muffins.
+By the way, I am not a complete raisin hater (I’ve put them in crispy oatmeal raisin cookies), just don’t put them anywhere near my bran muffin.
+OK?
+And if date bran muffins are not your thing (what?), then check out these honey blueberry muffins, these red currant muffins, plum cardamom coffee cake muffins, or these strawberry rhubarb muffins with streusel topping.
 So many muffins to choose from!

 - 2 large eggs